franck-gaspoz/MantisBTRestAPIClient/README.md

 ## Sample usage

-First instantiate a client from the factory, providing your own HTTP client:
+First instantiate a client from the factory, providing your own HTTP client, then call an operation of the api:

 ```csharp
 HTTPClient httpClient = new HTTPClient();